STOP what you are doing.

-Call 911 or CU at (417) 863-9000 to report a “Gas Service Problem”.
+CALL 911 or CU at (417) 863-9000.

-- DO NOT ring a doorbell.
+- DO NOT ring the doorbell.

-- Natural gas detectors are recommended for individuals with diminished or no sense of smell.
+It is important for everyone in your family to recognize the smell of natural gas.
+Not sure of the smell?
+Call (417) 863-9000 to request a scratch and sniff card.
+Natural gas detectors are recommended for individuals with diminished or no sense of smell.
 Most gas detectors plug into an electrical outlet and must be mounted on the wall.
 Check with local home building stores for purchase and follow the recommended guidelines for installation.

-Call Before You Dig
+Click or Call 811 Before You Dig

 - For general digging questions, call CU at (417) 831-8445.